I8C/sonar-flow-plugin/sonar-flow-plugin-documentation/DEVELOPMENT_SETUP.md

 * TryCatchCheck.java
 * InterfaceCommentsCheck.java

+See the [DEVELOPMENT GUIDE](DEVELOPMENT.md) for more info about this plugin.

 ### Build the plugin jar
 Build the webMethods flow-code plugin jar and add it to your SonarQube server (see the [QUICK SETUP GUIDE](QUICK_SETUP.md)).
 The generated jar is located under the target directory.
 ![eclise build](assets/development_tutorial/devtut_4.png)